-Here are the 5 steps we recommend to get the most from assessment feedback:
+Here are the 5 steps we recommend to get the most from your assessment feedback:

-1. Invite the right people to give feedback.
+1. Invite the right people to give assessment feedback.

 2. Be open to the results.

-When you get your feedback report, be ready to embrace whatever it contains.
+Be ready to embrace your assessment feedback and whatever it contains.
 Don’t discount positive results or become defensive about the negative.
 Remember that your survey participants have done precisely what you asked them to do.
 Be open to what they tell you, and then use it to jumpstart your personal and professional development.

 3. Look at the big picture.

 Identify overarching themes and patterns in your assessment feedback report, instead of latching onto any single data point.
 If you become overly focused on certain responses, you may miss the bigger picture.
 So sit with your results and mull them over.
 Give yourself some time to reflect.
 Work with a coach to pull the pieces together and to frame key insights you can take away and use as a touchstone.